microsoft/FLAML/flaml/autogen/math_solver/README.md

   - Function `handle_query`:
     1. Parse all queries given an input string.
     2. Iterate over queries and call python or wolfram
-    3. Return all results and a boolean indicating whether
+    3. Return all results and a boolean indicating whether all the queries are executed without error.
 - `MathSolver.py`: Main solver using tools.

   - Setting: